-A student has the right to appeal the decision of the Academic Dean to the President if additional relevant information has become available since the initial decision that is sufficient to alter said decision.
-The appeal must be submitted in writing, with supporting evidence (if applicable).
-The student will be notified in writing of the final decision
+A student has the right to appeal disciplinary sanctions if additional relevant information has become available that would alter the decision.
+The appeal must be submitted to the Academic Standards Committee (via the Registrar's Office) in writing within ten (10) days with supporting evidence.
+The student will be notified in writing of the final decision.